#1 Student Loan Lawyer

 Learn More: Strategic Default For Student Loan Debt

 In 2020, Congress passed the $2.2 trillion CARES Act to provide emergency relief in response to the COVID-19 pandemic.
 That bill suspended monthly payments and set 0% interest rates for most federal student loans.
 During this time, forbearance is automatically applied to your federal loans without having to apply or show proof of financial hardship.

 All loans that entered federal student loan repayment before the payment suspension period are eligible, even defaulted student loans.

-President Joe Biden’s administration has extended the automatic forbearance through August 31, 2022.
+President Joe Biden’s administration has extended the automatic forbearance through this summer.
 Some Democrats have asked the federal government to offer loan cancellation through executive action instead of kicking the can down the road.

 While interest normally accrues during a forbearance, during the COVID-19 pandemic, the interest rate on federal student loans has been reduced to 0%.
 This means no interest will accrue and capitalize on your loan balance.

 Check studentaid.gov for COVID updates.
 Don’t fall for scams claiming they can get you special COVID-related relief that you can’t get somewhere else.

 What happens to interest after forbearance?